 - In the fourth quarter of 2018, 2,654 Hawaiians lost their jobs after the closure of 843 SMBs.
 During the same period, 1,079 businesses started up, creating 3,669 new jobs.

 - Hawaii does not have a general business license requirement for all businesses.
 Certain firms may be required to acquire permits from various state agencies.
 For example, a foundry may need an environment permit from the Hawaii Department of Health.

 - All businesses in the state are required to get the Hawaii Tax Identification Number.
 This number registers a business for various tax licenses like the General Excise Tax License (GET), which is similar to a sales tax and is the most common in the state.

-- Hawaii state law requires that every new business designates a Hawaii registered agent that will be available during regular business hours at a physical address within the state.
+- Hawaii state law requires that every Hawaii LLC designates a Hawaii registered agent that will be available during regular business hours at a physical address within the state.

 - SMBs in the accommodation and food services sectors account for 49.4% of the total private workforce in the same sector.

 - There are 684 small firms in the export business that account for 65.6% of Hawaii’s $457.0 million worth of revenue in total exports.

 - Corporations in Hawaii are subject to a corporate income tax with rates ranging from 4.4% to 6.4%.

 - State tax returns are due on the 20th day of the fourth month after the close of the tax year.
 If your tax year corresponds with the calendar year, this means returns are due on April 20th.